rdkcentral/ThunderNanoServices/Messenger/MessengerPlugin.md

 <a name="method.send"></a>
 ## *send <sup>method</sup>*

-Sends a message to a room
+Sends a message to a room.

 ### Description